alcir/falcao.js/README.md

 The agent and the collector are written in **Node.js**

-## Manual, installation and configuration
+## Documentation, installation and configuration

 Please read the wiki for more information: https://github.com/alcir/falcao.js/wiki